Product Manager Resume Format

 Serina Williams

 "The AI resume optimizer caught keyword gaps I completely missed.
 After reformatting my resume with CV Owl's templates, I started getting callbacks from companies that had previously ghosted me.
-Landed a senior PM role within 6 weeks."
+Landed a senior product manager role within 6 weeks."

 Rahul Kapoor